OstapHEP/ostap/INSTALL.md

 Setup
 -----

-There are several possibilities to start working with Ostap, you can build Ostap on the Linux or lxplus/7 and also run the docker container.
+There are several options to start working with ostap, you can build ostap on the Linux or lxplus/7 and also run the docker container.

 Linux
 -----
-Ostap requires the python2 version >2.7 or python3.
+ostap requires the python2 version >2.7 or python3.
-You need to provide ROOTSYS environment for building the library.
-The library should be built with the same compiler version and C++ standard as was used to build ROOT.
+You need to provide ROOTSYS environment for building the package library.
+The library should be build with the same compiler version and C++ standard as was the one used to build ROOT.

-After setting the enviroments clone  and build Ostap package
+After setting the enviroments clone and build ostap package:

     git clone  git://github.com/OstapHEP/ostap.git
     cd ostap